 A very long word that divides a paragraph or breaks a layout in just some layout sizes, e.g. Smartphone.

 Animation showing a »hidden stepfather« poping up on smaller screens.

-The markup tag soft hyphen or also enables you to define a possible hyphenation insight a word.
-Each browsers will then independently decide when to break the word and add an hyphen.
+The markup tags »soft hyphen« (in code: or ) enables you to define a possible hyphenation inside a word.
+Each browser will then independently decide when to break the word and add a hyphen.